kukuu/OOD-OOP/README-OOP.md

 Potential of user error is reduced because of the control exercised over the user’s interaction with the application.

-Gateways as use in encapsulation -https://github.com/kukuu/digitalTransformationStrategies/blob/master/APIgatewayResolution4microservices.png
+Gateways as an  encapsulation entity -https://github.com/kukuu/digitalTransformationStrategies/blob/master/APIgatewayResolution4microservices.png

 #### 3. Polymorphism